openflighthpc/estate-dashboard/README.md

 - Ensure Ruby (3.2.2) and Bundler are installed on your device
 - Ensure SQLite is installed on your device (`sqlite3 --version`)
 - Run `bundle install`
+- Update the application's database credentials using `EDITOR=vim rails credentials:edit` (replacing `vim` with the editor of your choice) and setting:
+  - `slack_token` - Set this to the token for the Slack bot you are using.
+This token will start with `xoxb-`.
+The bot must have permission to send messages to the desired channel, and must be invited to the channel first.
+Alces Flight admins should use Estate DashBot's token for this field, which is available on request.
 - Run `bin/rails db:migrate`

 ## Operation